sgilda/windup/Rules:-Tutorial.md

 ### High-level conditions and operations

 * And finally, create the rule itself.

-This is a specific high-level rule which uses high-level conditions (`JavaClass`) and operations (`Classification`).
-See their documentation for the details.
+The following is a specific high-level rule which uses high-level conditions (`JavaClass`) and operations (`Classification`).
+See the documentation of those conditions and operations for the details.
 Excuse the formatting of some rules, caused by Eclipse formatter, but it's a project's requirement.

 ```java